0x1iii1ii/PPPwn-Luckfox/README.md

 log in using SSH: connect Luckfox to the internet via LAN cable, find its IP on your router, and log in via SSH on <a href=https://putty.org>PuTTY</a>

-7. After you log in, run the following commands
+7. After you log in, run the following commands and follow the setup instruction

 <br>